Robert-van-Engelen/tinylisp/GC/README.md

 Reference counting continuously releases unused memory (i.e. unused cons cell pairs that form lists) back into the pool to recycle for reuse.
 By contrast, mark-sweep only collects unused memory to recycle for reuse when the interpreter runs out of memory.
-Mark-sweep may seem simple and fast, however, integrating a full mark-sweep impacts memory management overall, because it also requires an auxiliary stack to keep track of all temporary lists that are being constructed by the interpreter that cannot be released yet.

-The tinylisp reference count garbage collector does all the heavy lifting more efficiently, while its simple mark-sweep collector only runs when the tinylisp interpreter returns to the REPL.
-In this case, mark-sweep only keeps list cells that make up the stored Lisp program.
-Therefore, we don't need an auxiliary stack.
+The tinylisp-extras-gc reference count garbage collector does all the heavy lifting efficiently and uniformely, independent of the cell memory size.
+Memory size has an impact on tinylisp-extras-ms with mark-sweep garbage collection.

+The tinylisp-extras-expand versions use early binding to boost performance significantly.
+This avoids the runtime overhead of `assoc()` calls for most globals.
+Adding built-ins for `make-list`, `nth`, and `seq` further speeds up solving 8-queens.

 A quick investigation (not scientific) shows the performance difference on a Mac M1 compiled with clang 21.0.0 option -O2 to solve the